alta-lang/alta/docs/getting-started.md

 }
 ```

-Just kidding!
-Of course you don't have to figure that out on your own!
-Here's the rundown of what this does:
+Don't worry, you don't have to figure that out on your own.
+Here's the line-by-line breakdown of what this does:

 ### Line 1
 ```alta
 import printf from "io"
 ```

-As you can probably assume, this imports only the `printf` function from the `io` module in the standard library.
+As you can probably guess, this imports the `printf` function from the `io` module.
+The `io` module is a component of Alta's standard library that exposes many useful I/O constructs.

-`printf` is a function that Alta borrows from C, and what it does is that it prints the string given to it to the screen, and the `io` module is a component of Alta's standard library that exposes many useful I/O constructs.
+`printf` is a function that Alta borrows from C. In case you're not familiar with it, what `printf` does is that it prints the string given to it to the screen.

+> **Related**
-If you'd like to know more about the `io` module, [check out its API page](stdlib/io.md).
-How about an explaination of importing and exporting in Alta?
-You can hit up [the reference on that](language-reference/imports-and-exports.md).
-Jonesing for some more information on modules and packages?
+> * If you'd like to know more about the `io` module, [check out its API page](stdlib/io.md).
+> * If you'd like explanation of importing and exporting in Alta you can hit up [the reference on that](language-reference/imports-and-exports.md).
+> * Looking for some more information on modules and packages?
 Head on over to [the relevant reference](language-reference/packages-and-modules.md).

 ### Line 3